Hennakhan/Dynamic-Programming/Min edit diatance/README.md

+# Minimum Edit Distance
-min_edit_dist is the python file containing the python code Costs.csv and costs2.csv are test file containing Levenshtein Costs and  Confusion Matrix Costs respectively.
+1. min_edit_dist.py is the python file containing the python code
+2. Costs.csv and costs2.csv are test file containing Levenshtein Costs and  Confusion Matrix Costs respectively.

 Running on Linux